Kumano Kodo

 Book your flights once you have paid for the trip in full, and your accommodations are confirmed

 - The Nakahechi trail.
-Overall the hike is rated moderate.
+Overall the hike is rated moderate to hard.
 There are some steep and hilly sections to navigate, especially on the first hiking day.
-For inexperienced and less fit hikers, the first day is rated moderate to hard, and is the longest day at 13.5km.
-The total distance walked over 5 days of hiking is 50km.
+For inexperienced and less fit hikers, the first day is rated hard, and is the longest day at 13.5km.
+The total distance walked over 5 days of hiking is 60km.
 That said, we can tailor the hiking to suit your skill level.
 The toughest sections can be avoided by taking a bus.

 As the stays are in small villages during the hike, and you only require one night’s accommodation at each village, the options available are very limited.
 The pricing is based on 2 people sharing a room.
 When you book and pay for single or twin accommodation, this is what you can expect: